effessdev/reptclip-vscode/README.md

 Only files not excluded by `.gitignore` are ever considered, using layered, per-directory `.gitignore` parsing (via the `ignore` package) rather than shelling out to git.

-Include/exclude patterns and checkbox settings are remembered per project, so you don't have to re-enter them every time you open the panel.
+**Include/exclude patterns and checkbox settings are remembered per project**, so you don't have to re-enter them every time you open the panel.

 ---